phonedotcom/events-integration-doc/docs/endpoints/profiles.md

 ### Response

-The same as for "Get profile".
+Similar to the "Get profile" response.

 ## Update profile

-Updates some properties of the profile
+Updates one or more properties of a profile

 ```
 PATCH https://api.phone.com/v4/accounts/VOIP_ID/integrations/events/profiles/PROFILE_ID